ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >     value representing a register number R and a signed LEB128 factored byte
 >     displacement B. AS is set to the target architecture default address
 >     space identifier.
 The required action is to define the current CFA rule
->     to be equivalent to the result of evaluating the DWARF operation
+>     to be equivalent to the result of evaluating the DWARF
 >     expression `DW_OP_constu` AS; `DW_OP_aspace_bregx` R, B *
 >     data_alignment_factor as a location description.
 >